Dimensionality-induced dynamical phase transition in the large deviation of local time density for Brownian motion: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In conclusion, we have investigated the large-deviation statistics of the local time density $\rho_T$ of the radial component of a $d$-dimensional Brownian particle at a specific length.
 By solving the eigenvalue problem, we analytically derived the SCGF $\lambda(k)$ of $\rho_T$ and correspondingly obtained the rate function $I(\rho)$ via the Legendre-Fenchel transform.
 For $d \leq 2$, both $\lambda(k)$ and $I(\rho)$ are analytic everywhere, indicating the absence of dynamical phase transitions.
 For $d>2$, $\lambda(k)$ exhibits a nonanalytic point at $k=k_c^{(d)}$, where $k_c^{(d)}=d-2$.
 Specifically, $\lambda(k)=0$ for $k<k_c^{(d)}$, as determined by the non-quantum eigenvalue, while $\lambda(k)>0$ for $k>k_c^{(d)}$, as given by the quantum eigenvalue.
-For $2<d\leq 4$, although the second derivative of $\lambda(k)$ is discontinuous at $k_c^{(d)}$, its first derivative is continuous everywhere, ensuring that $I(\rho)$ is analytic everywhere.
+For $2<d\leq 4$, $\lambda(k)$ exhibits a second-order singularity at $k = k_c^{(d)}$: while its first derivative remains continuous across all $k$, the second derivative is discontinuous at this point.
+This distinctive singularity structure confirms the presence of a second-order DPT for $2 < d \leq 4$, and ensures the rate function $I(\rho)$ remains analytic everywhere.
 In contrast, for $d>4$, the first derivative of $\lambda(k)$ becomes discontinuous at $k_c^{(d)}$, rendering $I(\rho)$ nonanalytic.
 This gives rise to a singularity in the large-deviation rate function at $\rho=\rho_c^{(d)}$, where $\rho_c^{(d)}=d(d-4)/(2d-4)$—a signature of a first-order DPT.
 For $\rho<\rho_c^{(d)}$, $I(\rho)$ features a linear branch, whereas for $\rho>\rho_c^{(d)}$, $I(\rho)$ is a more complex function whose asymptotic behavior has been analyzed in detail.
 The transition occurs at $\rho=\rho_c^{(d)}$: above this value, Brownian trajectories are localized at the vicinity of the observed sphere shell throughout the entire dynamics; below this value, temporal phase separations of dynamical trajectories emerges, where the particle resides near the observed sphere shell for a fraction of the time before escaping to infinity.
 Finally, we employ the MHR approach to sample the rare fluctuations of local time density, and numerically verify the DPT predicted by our theory.